onap/vnfsdk-model/docs/files/pkgtool.rst

   CSAR file
 * VNF Package Parser - translates VNF product blueprint into a format consumable by ONAP components
-* VNF Package Dry Run - performs a "dry run" install to ensure that the package can be deployed during instantiation

 The tools are provided in a form of a shared library (Python module) that can be used in other projects.
 A CLI is also provided out-of-the box for DevOps to